10 most expensive soap bars, from Khan Al Saboun to Creed

 Chitosan, the tone-evening maestro, dances with Sericin, a silk extract that traps moisture and plays bodyguard with UV protection.
 Four types of collagen join the skincare symphony, ensuring the maintenance of skin structure.
 To add to the luxury, silver, which is a celebrated antibacterial agent, lends its prowess to this skincare marvel.
 More than just a cleanser, Cor Soap is 120 grams of silver elegance, promising a lavish skincare routine that deserves its spotlight as a sudsy sensation in the world of radiant skin indulgence.

-Indulge in opulence with the SISLEY PARIS Soapless Gentle Foaming Cleanser, a luxurious offering priced at USD 115.
+Indulge in opulence with the SISLEY PARIS Soapless Gentle Foaming Cleanser, a luxurious offering priced at USD 115 (INR 9,545).
 This soap-free marvel is a symphony of emollients and revitalising ingredients including sunflower and shea butter, designed to cleanse and foam without causing any hint of irritation.
 Suitable for all skin types (including sensitive skin), it gently purifies, leaving your skin clean, fresh, and supple.

 Bid farewell to tightness; this unique formula ensures your skin is not just cleansed, but also left supple and fresh.
 For those eager to experience the epitome of opulence in skincare, this is a worthy splurge.